Ryxai/roam-utils/README.md

   * EXTRACTREF:         Removes the reference parentheses from a block reference Argument 1: The block reference

-  ** THE FOLLOWING COMMANDS ARE USED TO CREATE ELEMENTS IN A PAGE ** ** THE WAY BLOCK ORDER IS USED IS THAT EACH BLOCK IN ORDER IS DISPLAYED AS CHILDREN STARTING WITH 0.**
-  ** TO APPEAR AT THE TOP OF THE CHILDREN USE 0 FOR THE BLOCK ORDER**
+  **THE FOLLOWING COMMANDS ARE USED TO CREATE ELEMENTS IN A PAGE** **THE WAY BLOCK ORDER IS USED IS THAT EACH BLOCK IN ORDER IS DISPLAYED AS CHILDREN STARTING WITH 0** **TO APPEAR AT THE TOP OF THE CHILDREN USE 0 FOR THE BLOCK ORDER**

   * CREATEBLOCK:        Creates a block under the provided parent block (can be a page) Argument 1: Parent block reference